tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The higher-level protocol used to process the enclosed fragment.

 record_version
-: The protocol version the current record is compatible with.
-  This value MUST be set to { 3, 1 } for all records.
+: This value MUST be set to { 3, 1 } for all records.
   This field is deprecated and MUST be ignored for all purposes.

 length